GrenkaUkraine/G-RPC/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU Affero General Public License](LICENSE).

 ## Contact

-If you have any questions or suggestions, feel free to contact us at [your_email@example.com](mailto:your_email@example.com) or through the GitHub repository.
+If you have any questions or suggestions, feel free to contact us at [grenkaukrainefromukraine@gmail.com](mailto:grenkaukrainefromukraine@gmail.com) or through the GitHub repository.

 Thank you for using G-RPC!